Members Drive Our Pension Agenda

 Molly Stoner is a 4th grade teacher in southern Vermont and has served multiple years as the Elementary Vice President for the Windham Southeast Education Association and chairperson of her local’s Political Education Action Committee.
 Over her 29 years of teaching, she has been a classroom and academic support teacher in grades 1-6 and been principal of a small, nature-based independent school.

 Andrew Emrich is a kindergarten teacher at Thatcher Brook Primary School in Waterbury who has been teaching for over a decade.
 During this year, he was the remote kindergarten teacher for the entire Harwood Unified Union School District through its Remote Academy Program.
 When the 2021-22 school year begins, he will be taking on a new role as the kindergarten math and literacy interventionist at Thatcher Brook.
 Andrew serves on the Vermont-NEA Board of Directors and is a proud and active leader in the Harwood Unified Education Association, where he has served in various roles including building rep, grievance chair and co-lead negotiator.

-NEW!
 The legislature's pension task force has issued its interim report.
 Read the report.

 Treasurer Beth Pearce issued a report that shows adding one-time funds and creating a dedicated source of revenue can have a substantial impact on reducing the pensions’ long-term funding issues.
 Check out the report.

 Your union has long made the call for additional one-time infusions of money and for a dedicated revenue source funded by increasing taxes on Vermont’s wealthiest.
 The flood of federal money and predictions of state surpluses makes now the perfect time to act.
 Read more here.